lqf96/wisp-ert/wiki/WTP:-Design.md

 # WTP: Design
-This article covers the design of the WISP.
+This article covers the design of the WISP Transmission Protocol.

 ## Connection Establishment and Termination